9 Eco-Friendly Grass Alternatives

 • Permeable soil and deep plant roots filter the water, straining out nutrients, chemicals, and sediment.

-Where to plant a rain garden: Plant on a slope at least 10 feet away from building foundations.
-When choosing a location, take note of your lawn’s natural drainage pattern: The best place for a rain garden will be in a low spot where runoff collects.
+To install a rain garden, you need a slope at least 10 feet from building foundations.
+When choosing a location, take note of your lawn’s natural drainage pattern – the best place for a rain garden will be in a low spot where runoff collects.

-Call utility companies before you begin digging to make sure you don’t hit any underground wires, cables, or pipes.
+Call utility companies before digging to ensure you don’t hit any underground wires, cables, or pipes.

 Pros of a rain gardenCons of a rain garden